-If a motion or proposal has already received adequate discussion during the week, the conference may choose to have no further discussion at this time.
+If a motion or amendment has already received adequate discussion during the week, the conference may choose to have no further discussion at this time.
 As a body that only meets every two years, it is important that the conference be able to make decisions.
-When discussion on each proposal is finished, the body makes a decision about that proposal, usually through a vote.
+When discussion on each motion or amendment is finished, the body makes a decision about that item, usually through a vote.